 Our Analysis and Test Results

-Diono has issued a safety notice/recall for the Diono Radian RXT convertible car seat.
-This notice effects 519,052 Radian R100, Radian R120, Radian RXT, Olympia, Pacifica, and Rainier convertible and booster car seats.
+Recall Notice - October 2017 Diono has issued a safety notice/recall for the Diono Radian RXT convertible car seat.
+This notice affects 519,052 Radian R100, Radian R120, Radian RXT, Olympia, Pacifica, and Rainier convertible and booster car seats.
 The recall is related to installing the seats using a vehicle lap belt only without the top tether.
-Installing the seats with a lap/shoulder belt with or without the top tether and installing with the LATCH anchors with or without the top tether are NOT effected by this recall.
-Diono is offering a free remedy kit with an updated instruction manual, an energy absorbing pad, as well as a new chest clip, free of charge.
+Installing the seats with a lap/shoulder belt with or without the top tether and installing with the LATCH anchors with or without the top tether are NOT affected by this recall.
+Diono is offering a free remedy kit with an updated instruction manual, an energy-absorbing pad, as well as a new chest clip, free of charge.
 Customers can contact Diono customer service at 1-253-256-9939.

 The crash test data used in our reviews are results from sled tests designed to the same specifications as those used for the National Highway Traffic Safety Administration (NHTSA) standards.
 The sled tests are designed to determine if each seat meets or exceeds the Federal safety guidelines defined in FMVSS 213.
 The Diono does exceed the safety minimum required by law for crash testing, and therefore is considered safe.
 The Diono head sensor result is 820, below the Federal maximum allowed of 1000, and chest result is near 53, below the maximum allowed of 60.
 The other seats in this review had sensor results lower than those of the Radian.